 Baltimore Design School is a public middle-high school that focuses on design.
 In the high school, students will learn the basics of Fashion Design, Architecture, and Graphic Design.
-In the fall of 2011 the school started with grades 6 and 7, adding a new 6th grade each year, so that by 2016, the school will be a full 6-12 school.
+In the fall of 2011 the school started with grades 6 and 7, adding a new 6th grade each year, so that by the fall of 2016, the school will be a full 6-12 school.

 Baltimore Design School believes that all students, with good instruction and practice, can learn art and design skills and achieve high standards in their academic programs.
 We value student interests in drawing, making things, fashion ideas, creative problem-solving, three-dimensional abilities, planning and building, and communicating visually through graphics.
 We love students who see problems that need new solutions, who envision possibilities, and imagine a better world